 Bauhaus Photography Movement 1919 – 2019

-As I mentioned in a previous post, I was introduced to Bauhaus photography many years ago, through a photography assignment.
-At first, I found Bauhaus photography strange, weird, and thought that it had not much to do with photography in the first place….
-But then, as I started to read more about it, I became quite intrigued by it and by its history, and, when I had the chance to (re)visit Berlin, I made it a point to stop by the Berlin Bauhaus Museum. (btw, both, Berlin and its Bauhaus Archiv Museum are a must-see!)
+As mentioned in a previous post, I was introduced to Bauhaus photography many years ago through a photography assignment.
+At first, I found Bauhaus photography strange and weird, and I thought it had little to do with photography in the first place….
+But then, as I started to read more about it, I became pretty intrigued by it and its history, and when I had the chance to (re)visit Berlin, I made it a point to stop by the Berlin Bauhaus Museum. (btw, both Berlin and its Bauhaus Archiv Museum are a must-see!)

+Bauhaus 100.
 This year we celebrate a century, one hundred years, of Bauhaus photography.
-Bauhaus 100.
-And I think it’s worth taking yet another look at what Bauhaus was, is, and why we should care.
+And I think it’s worth looking at what Bauhaus was, is, and why we should care.

 Bahaus Archiv Museum.
 Berlin, Germany.